sbernauer/breakwater/README.md

 * `vnc` (enabled by default): Starts a VNC server, where users can connect to.
 Needs `libvncserver-dev` to be installed.
 Please note that the VNC server offers basically no latency, but consumes quite some CPU.
 * `alpha` (disabled by default): Respect alpha values during `PX` commands.
 Disabled by default as this can cause performance degradation.

-To e.g. turn the VNS server off, build with
+To e.g. turn the VNC server off, build with

 ```bash
 cargo run --release --no-default-features # --features alpha,vnc to explicitly enable